We recently asked the sons and daughters of our elderly clients for their top tips on how to prepare for care of an elderly relative

 - Call Providers: Call providers to ask questions.
 Read more on the questions you should ask a care provider.

 Ease elderly parents into the idea of having care in place over a long period of time.
-Good ways to do this might include arranging a part time cleaner or companion to help them get out to the shops or take part in groups and activities.
+This might include arranging a part-time cleaner or companion to help with shopping or activities.
 Having a long-term weekly routine is important here.
-Sometimes you might be able to persuade your parents to accept some help if you are going away for a couple of weeks, explaining that having someone local to help will give you peace of mind.
+You might be able to persuade your loved one to accept some temporary help if you are going away, explaining that having someone to help will give you peace of mind.

 The value of human interactions your loved one can have with non-family members should not be underestimated.
 Someone who is removed from familial life can be better placed to take situations moment by moment.
 As there is no history, the relationship can be a refreshing and liberating experience for older people.
 Getting used to new faces now will also lay foundations for the years ahead when more support in the home might be required.